Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Approach to a set of bistable stationary solutions

-The positive quantity $\deltaHam$ defined in \cref{subsec:infin_lag} will also be used. \begin{lemma}[small Hamiltonian forces positive Lagrangian] There exists a positive quantity $T$ (depending on the solution $(x,t)\mapsto u(x,t)$ under consideration) such that, for every $t$ larger than $T$ and every $x$ in $\rr$,
+The positive quantity $\deltaHam$ defined in \vref{subsec:infin_lag} will also be used. \begin{lemma}[small normalized Hamiltonian forces positive normalized Lagrangian] There exists a positive quantity $T$ (depending on the solution $(x,t)\mapsto u(x,t)$ under consideration) such that, for every time $t$ greater than $T$ and every real quantity $\widebar{x}$,